-My response to her was straight forward and probably sounded rude but I said this, “If you have only been burned a handful of times in 20 years, you have not worked a lot of surveillance.”
+My response to her was straightforward and probably sounded rude but I said this, “If you have only been burned a handful of times in 20 years, you have not worked a lot of surveillance.”

 She replied stating she had worked a great deal of surveillance.

-In her mind she had worked quite a bit of surveillance cases over 20 years but the reality was that I probably worked more surveillance cases in 2 years than she had in 20 years of being licensed.
-I had worked full time as a surveillance investigator for 10 years and she had no where the time and experience that I had.
+In her mind, she had worked quite a bit of surveillance cases over 20 years but the reality was that I probably worked more surveillance cases in 2 years than she had in 20 years of being licensed.
+I had worked full time as a surveillance investigator for 10 years and she had nowhere the time and experience that I had.

 We continued to talk and I continued to evaluate her during the time we worked together.
 What I determined was that she was a very intelligent and competent investigator.
 Her surveillance skills were probably a bit rusty but I knew she would be just fine after a few cases.

 It wasn’t that she wasn’t a good investigator because she was.
 She just didn’t have the sample size that I did.
-She didn’t have the amount of surveillance experience that I did despite being a private investigator (or licensed investigator) longer that I had been.
+She didn’t have the amount of surveillance experience that I did despite being a private investigator (or licensed investigator) longer than I had been.

 What this investigator did find is that in her first year with the company she was burned more than a handful of times which was normal.
 She worked some tough cases and was a huge asset to the company.